 - The establishment and maintenance of a good working relationship with all stakeholders concerned.

 The processes to achieve the aforementioned objectives and strategies of the organisation are defined and implemented as goals funded on a statutory and non-statutory basis.
-The statutory project goals for 2018 are listed below.
-Consideration should be given to the fact that current DSA project goals are well established which allows for demand-driven expansion and improvement.
+The Projects for 2021 are listed below.
+Consideration should be given to the fact that current DSA Projects are well established which allows for demand-driven expansion and further development.